CornelisSchwenk/PPE/README.md

 This repository contains the **code, configuration, and analysis scripts** used to reproduce the results presented in the publication listed above.

-All analysis is performed using **Julia**, and the main plotting and analysis routines can be found in the `CODE/` directory.
+All analysis is performed using **Julia**, and the main plotting and analysis routines can be found in this repository.

-The repository provides:
-- Reproducible workflows for the data analysis in the paper
-- Functions for model calculations, statistical analysis, and plotting
-- Scripts to recreate the figures presented in the publication
+For data, please see the Zenodo repository: [10.5281/zenodo.17179532](https://doi.org/10.5281/zenodo.17179532)
 ---

 ## 🚀 Getting Started